everhartlab/brazil-sclerotinia-2017/README.md

 These data and analyses are archived on the Open Science framework.
 If you use them, please use the following citation in your work:

-Pannullo, A., Kamvar, Z. N., Miorini, T. J. J., Steadman, J., & Everhart, S. E. (2018).
-Data and Analysis for Genetic variation and structure of _Sclerotinia sclerotiorum_ populations from soybean in Brazil. http://doi.org/10.17605/OSF.IO/E4UPH
+> Pannullo A, Kamvar ZN, Miorini TJJ, Steadman J, Everhart SE (2018) Data and Analysis for Genetic variation and structure of _Sclerotinia sclerotiorum_ populations from soybean in Brazil. https://osf.io/u6xsm.

 Details: Building the results
 -----------------------------